bnhovde/ES2015-talk/features/1-let-const.md

 "const is the new var."

-But: don't blindly refactor all var instances as this can create side effects. (hoisting)
+But: Don't blindly refactor all var instances as this can create side effects. (hoisting)

 ## Use case: